 Automotive manufacturers and suppliers aiming to keep up with these developments need to professionalize their globalization efforts as soon as possible.
 For example, a Global Product & Customer Relationship Management (CRM) can help untangle the complexities of multiple projects, automotive platforms, technologies, customer plants, and own plants.
 Global sales teams need to have visibility into all relevant customer and supplier details to manage automotive projects efficiently and profitably.
 New and existing engagements can be maintained easily, accounts and project reports drawn instantly and pipelines managed to prioritize only the most lucrative opportunities… if all global operations run on one single platform.

 Top Trend 3: Regulations and new mobility habits boost After-Market Business and E-Commerce

 When it comes to the stakeholders, the aftermarket is generally split into the OEM network

-In addition, following the new mobility trends of electrification and sharing, the usage intensity and service life of vehicles is expected to change dramatically.
+In addition, following the new mobility trends of electrification and sharing, the usage intensity and service life of vehicles are expected to change dramatically.
 Shared usage models increase vehicle mileage and intensity of use, which results in far higher service requirements compared to privately used cars.
-After sales service levels will increase and spare parts and replacement components sales are predicted to rise.
+After-sales service levels will increase and spare parts and replacement components sales are predicted to rise.